 The Belfort overlooks the Markt.
 This large square is host to many events and, of course, its market.
 There was a market taking place at the time of our visit.
 Dozens of stalls are full of food, dairy, sweets and fresh flowers.
 A great place to explore and spend money!

-Situated on Burg Square are three of the most beautiful and important buildings in Bruges.
+In Burg Square are three of the most beautiful and important buildings in Bruges.
 Here you will find the City Hall, courthouse and the Basilica of the Holy Blood, as well as more shops, restaurants, and bars.

 STADHUIS BRUGGE, THE CITY HALL

 They built the spectacular city hall in the 1300s.
 A beautiful Gothic looking government building which doubles as a museum.
 Ticket to visit cost €6.00 if you are aged between 18 and 25 years old, and €7.00 if you are 26 and over.
+Prices are correct at the time of our trip in 2019.

 BASILICA OF THE HOLY BLOOD